History of the nude in art: Impressionism

 Auguste Neyt, model of The Age of Bronze, photograph by Gaudenzio Marconi.

-Impressionism was a profoundly innovative movement, which meant a break with academic art and a transformation of artistic language, initiating the path towards avant-garde movements.
-The Impressionists were inspired by nature, from which they sought to capture a visual "impression", the capture of an instant on the canvas—under the influence of photography—with a technique of loose brushstrokes and clear and luminous tones, especially valuing light.
+Impressionism was a profoundly innovative movement that marked a break with academic art and a transformation of artistic language, initiating the path towards avant-garde movements.
+The Impressionists were inspired by nature, seeking to capture a visual "impression" —an instant on the canvas—under the influence of photography, using loose brushstrokes and clear, luminous tones, especially valuing light.

-The work of the Impressionists was of great rupture with the classical tradition, conceiving a new pictorial style that sought its inspiration in nature, away from all conventionalism and any kind of classical or academic regulation.
+The work of the Impressionists was of great rupture with the classical tradition, conceiving a new pictorial style that sought its inspiration in nature, away from all conventionalism and any classical or academic regulation.
 Thus, Édouard Manet's Le Déjeuner sur l'herbe (1863) was in its day a complete scandal, despite being clearly influenced by the classical contours of Raphael, although the controversy did not come from the nude itself, but from being an unjustified nude, an anonymous, contemporary woman.
 Another revolution promoted by Manet was his Olympia (1863), with a Caravaggesque air that gave it an aspect of delicate affectation, but whose appearance of verisimilitude caused a scandal in its time, which forced the author to leave Paris.
 Olympia is a real woman, flesh and blood—shamelessly real, since she represents a prostitute—and she is in a real setting, not in a bucolic forest or picturesque ruins.
-It is an intimate scene, which shows the viewer the most private facet of the human being, his intimacy.
+It is an intimate scene that shows the viewer the most private facet of the human being: his intimacy.
 On the other hand, the concrete and individualized features of the model give her an identity of her own, far from the idealized faces of the classical nude.